Healthcare employees

 The flexible internship experience serves as a critical component of your overall academic process by focusing on various personalized objectives, including:

-• interacting with other health professionals and providing guidance in the establishment of your professional identity
+interacting with other health professionals and receiving guidance in the establishment of your professional identity

-• introducing you to real-life situations and experiencing first-hand how those issues impact the organization
+experiencing real-life situations and learning firsthand how those issues impact the organization

-• developing awareness of special career interests, abilities, and areas of potential improvement in order to select appropriate relevant course work and training during your final year of academic study
+developing awareness of special career interests, abilities, and areas of potential improvement in order to select relevant course work and training during your final year of academic study

 Examples of Appropriate Internship Experiences